toolleeo/cli-apps/README.md

 * [pcopy](https://github.com/binwiederhier/pcopy) - A temporary file host, nopaste and clipboard across machines.
 It can be used from the Web UI, via a CLI or without a client by using curl.
 * [progress](https://github.com/Xfennec/progress) - A tool to monitor the progress of common Coreutils command-line tools (`cp`, `mv`, `dd`, `tar`, `rsync`, etc.); it uses an ncurses interface to display the percentage of data copied; it works by reading from system files and retrieving the necessary information for the estimation.
 * [pycp](https://github.com/dmerejkowsky/pycp) - cp and mv with a progressbar.
-* [shbin](https://github.com/Shiphero/shbin/) - Upload code snippets, notebooks, images or any other content to a Github repository that acts as your internal pastebin, and returns the URL to share it with your team.
 * [Snoop](https://github.com/Mandrew0822/Snoop) - A command-line utility for Linux that provides information about files in a directory.
 * [symlinks](https://github.com/brandt/symlinks) - Symlinks is a simple tool that helps find and remedy problematic symbolic links on a system.
 * [TUI Archiver](https://www.nexus0.net/pub/sw/tuiarchiver/) - A TUI/CLI application to list / manage archives.
 Can be used stand-alone and has some features for integrating with TUI file managers